-Desperate for details about Suicide Squad: Kill the Justice League, Rocksteady’s next triple-A offering?
+Looking for details on Suicide Squad: Kill the Justice League, Rocksteady’s next triple-A offering?
 You’re in the right place.

-Suicide Squad: Kill the Justice League key facts
+Suicide Squad: Kill the Justice League: cut to the chase

 - What is it?
 A Suicide Squad game from Rocksteady